carbon-design-system/design-system-website/src/content/guidelines/accessibility/color.md

 | Monochromacy | All colors |

 ### Designing for color blindness
 Don't rely on color alone to convey meaning.
 This includes conveying information, indicating an action, prompting the user for a response, or distinguishing one visual element from another.
-When designing with color, it's always good to use a color-blind simulator to ensure compliance.
+When designing with color, it my help to use a color-blind simulator to review visibility of content.
 If you're working in Sketch, we recommend the [Stark](http://www.getstark.co/) plugin.

 ![rainbow palette](images/color-accessibility-1.png)